yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/_index.md

 * Initial Setup
 * WebSockets in Go with gorilla/websocket
+* Goroutines and Concurrency Basics
+* Safe Concurrent Communication
 * Frontend Development with ReactJS
 * Docker and Deploying your Application
-* Building a CI/CD pipeline for ongoing rapid development and testing

 ## Entirely Free